 Calculating the number of tiles you need is the very start of the roofing process.
 If you’re a keen DIYer, make sure you source roofing nails, timber battens, underlay and sealant to complete the job.

 To prepare the roof, remove any existing material and inspect the sheathing to make sure it’s in good condition.
-The underlay can then be applied from the bottom upwards to ensure there’s an overlap between each roll.
+You can then apply the underlay from the bottom upwards, making sure there’s an overlap between each roll.

 Once the underlay is complete, you need to install timber battens to provide a solid surface for the roof tiles to sit on.
-The tiles can then be evenly spread across the battens.
+You can then spread the tiles evenly across the battens.

 You can find more information about fitting timber battens and installing roof tiles in our more comprehensive guide to tiling a roof.